vishalmanchanda/yv-app/src/assets/docs/getting-started/introduction.md

-# Introduction to the Shell Application
+# Introduction to the Application

-Welcome to the Shell Application documentation!
+Welcome to the Application documentation!
 This guide will help you understand the architecture, features, and best practices for working with our micro-frontend platform.

-## What is the Shell Application?
+## What is the Application?

-The Shell Application is a modern, Angular-based micro-frontend platform that enables teams to develop, deploy, and scale frontend applications independently.
+The Application is a modern, Angular-based micro-frontend platform that enables teams to develop, deploy, and scale frontend applications independently.
 It provides a robust foundation for building complex web applications with a modular architecture.

 ## Key Features